Swift Title Loan

 Cheaper Alternatives Worth Checking First

-The Community Loan Center of Texas is a nonprofit program built to replace high-cost title and payday loans.
+The Community Loan Center of Texas is a nonprofit program built as a lower-cost alternative to title and payday loans.
 If your employer takes part, you can apply online for up to $1,000 at about 18% interest plus a small flat fee, repaid through payroll, with no credit check.

-Many Texas credit unions also offer small personal or payday-alternative loans for a fraction of a title loan's cost, even if your credit is thin:
+Many Texas credit unions also offer small personal or payday-alternative loans that can cost less, even if your credit is thin:

 It is also worth asking a creditor for a payment plan or talking with a nonprofit counselor through the National Foundation for Credit Counseling before you put your car on the line.